yahoo/elide-doc/pages/guide/v5/04-analytics.md

 4. Data source configurations are stored in `/db/sql`.
 Multiple configurations can be grouped together into a single file.
 5. Data source HJSON files support variable substitution with variables defined in `/db/variables.hjson`.

 CONFIG_ROOT can be any directory in the filesystem or classpath.
-It can be configured:
+The root configuration location can be set as follows:

 {% include code_example example="04-dynamic-config-path" %}